Towards the impact of GMC collisions on the star formation rate: Discussion

+We have assumed that the impact of stellar feedback on the star formation rate is always negative.
+This is a good approximation on the scales of individual star-forming clouds \citep{Grisdale2017}, but on larger scales it is possible that feedback could in some circumstances be positive, triggering the compression of gas and the onset of star formation somewhere else in the galaxy \citep{Shore1981}.
+However, exploring the effect of feedback on these scales lies far outside of the scope of this paper.

-The simplest explanation for the difference between our study and the results of \citet{2017ApJ...841...88W} is the different star formation criteria applied in the two approaches. \citet{2017ApJ...841...88W} motivate their adoption of a simple density or mass-to-flux ratio threshold on the grounds of the limited resolution of their simulations (smallest cell size $\Delta x = 0.125$~pc), which does not make them confident that they can resolve the small scale structure of the gas well enough to apply a more complicated criterion.
+The simplest explanation for the difference between our study and the results of W17 is the different star formation criteria applied in the two approaches.
+W17 motivate their adoption of a simple density or mass-to-flux ratio threshold on the grounds of the limited resolution of their simulations (smallest cell size $\Delta x = 0.125$~pc), which does not make them confident that they can resolve the small scale structure of the gas well enough to apply a more complicated criterion.
 Our spatial resolution is much better in gravitationally collapsing regions, thanks to the Jeans refinement criterion, with our minimum cell size becoming as small as $\sim10^{-4}$~pc shortly before sink particle formation.
 We therefore do a much better job of resolving the structure of the dense gas and can easily distinguish between dense gas that is gravitationally bound and star-forming and dense gas that is not gravitationally bound.
-As a result, we recover much smaller star formation rates than in the \citet{2017ApJ...841...88W} simulations.
-For example, in our non-collisional ($v_\mathrm{rel} = 0$) case we form $\sim100$~M$_\odot$ worth of sinks over the first $\sim$0.5~Myr of star formation, while \citet{2017ApJ...841...88W} form on the order of $\sim1000$~M$_\odot$ worth of stars in a similar time frame in their $v = 0$ runs.
+Since there is evidence that a significant fraction of the dense gas produced in the collisions is not gravitationally bound, as we have already seen in Section~\ref{sect:virial}, it is therefore unsurprising that we recover much smaller star formation rates than in the W17 simulations, but that are much more in line with the results found by other studies using a sink particle based approach \citep{2020MNRAS.494..246T,DobbsLiowRieder2020}.

+The sink particle studies mentioned here do differ in their sink protocols.
+All studies include a sink creation density threshold and require the sink-forming cell (or particle) to lie at a potential minimum.
+Whilst this study and \citet{Liow2020} have a similar protocol (this study having a higher sink creation density threshold), \citet{2020MNRAS.494..246T} do not have either a gas convergence or a boundedness check in their sink creation protocol.
+Instead, they opt for further constraints on where sinks form that required that the sink-forming gas is not tidally interacting with other sinks, and that it is capable of undergoing free-fall collapse before interacting with another sink.

+The lower density threshold of \citet{Liow2020} could conceivably result in more sink particles forming than in our simulation, but the factor by which the SFR is enhanced should be unaffected provided the threshold density is consistent in simulations with and without collision.
+The same argument can be made for \citet{2020MNRAS.494..246T}: we would again expect their comparison of star formation rates between colliding and non-colliding runs to be meaningful, since their protocol is consistent across the simulations.